coveo/ui-kit/packages/coveo.analytics/README.md

 </script>
 ```

-Note: Do not use a copy of the `coveoua.js` file as you would not get the benefits of automatic updates and could experience compatibility issues.
+Note: Do not use a copy of the `coveoua.js` file as you would not get the automatic updates and could experience compatibility issues.

-   2. Ask the administrator of the website to be tracked to paste the modified code snippet in the appropriate location, such as a website page template, so that the code is added to all website pages.
+   2. Ask the administrator of the website to paste the modified code snippet in the appropriate location, such as a website page template, so that the code is added to all website pages.

 3. Validate events are pushed.
   1. In a browser such as Chrome, navigate to a website page to which you added the code snippet.